rhaleblian/terrarium-puredaisy/README.md

     make bootstrap

-Replace `passthru.pd` with your own file.
+Replace `patch.pd` with your own file.
 Edit `Makefile` so that TARGET is the base name of your file, without the `.pd` extension.

 # Building a .bin file